Is Lululemon Shifting Toward Sustainable Manufacturing?

 Alo Yoga Lifestyle fashion Limited recycled blends Moderate $90–$150

-Vuori Soft comfort + eco blends Recycled polyester Moderate $70–$130
+Vuori Comfort + eco blends Recycled polyester Moderate $70–$130

-💡 Lululemon leads in sustainability frameworks, but smaller OEM brands can move faster with localized control.
+💡 Large brands build frameworks; smaller OEM partners can often move faster with localized production control.

 7. Challenges Lululemon Still Faces